Visiting Digestive Disease Scholars

 Visiting scholar appointments are minimally 45 days.
 No visiting scholar appointment shall be longer than a 12-month period.
 Extensions of appointments are subject to approval by the DDI Executive Director and Director.

-Visiting Scholars with appointments of three months are longer are expected to draft a manuscript on Virginia Mason research/clinical results, ready for submission to a peer-reviewed journal, by the end of every third month of appointment.
-Year-long visiting scholars are thus expected to lead authorship of at least three publications on Virginia Mason research/clinical results in peer-reviewed journals per year, co-authored with their sponsor or designee, and make a presentation on their research at a minimum of one national or international meeting.
+Visiting scholars with appointments of three months or longer are expected to draft a manuscript on Virginia Mason research/clinical results, ready for submission to a peer-reviewed journal, by the end of every third month of appointment.
+Following a research timeline, year-long visiting scholars are expected to lead authorship of at least three publications on Virginia Mason research/clinical results in peer-reviewed journals per year, co-authored with their sponsor or designee, and make a presentation on their research at a minimum of one national or international meeting.

 All expenses, including, travel, housing, supplies, long-distance calls, photocopying, statistical consultations, secretarial services, transportation and parking related to the visiting scholar appointment must be sustained by and are the sole responsibility of the visiting scholar.
 The DDI does not provide any monetary funding or wages for visiting scholars.
 The visiting scholar must have provisions to meet all of their expenses during their time in Seattle.